 While many owners opt for the Ford Focus because of its value and fuel economy, many are pleasantly surprised by its other features, including its performance, handling, styling, and roomy interior.
 Owners especially like the layout of the dash and controls, the driver's seating position and visibility of the road ahead, the Focus's ride and handling, and the SYNC system.
 The lack of some standard features, such as cruise control, on lower-end trims remains a problem for some owners, and some note the use of inferior materials in the cabin.
 However, most owners are pleased with the Focus's fuel economy and call it an excellent commuter car.

-Talk about the 2010 Ford Focus
+2010 Ford Focus Top Comparisons

 Ford Focus Questions